mvaganov/thinkwithtools/curriculum.md

 <li>Assignments in this class are more like art projects than math assignments.
 Students should be encouraged to express themselves, and hold their work to a standard defined by the scrutiny of their peers.
 Suggestions for critique guidelines:<ul>
   <li>As a group, discuss the page categorically:<ul>
     <li>Vibe Check: How does it make you feel?
     <li>Design & Layout: Is the page balanced well?
-Is there a clear prupose to colors?
+Is there a clear purpose to colors?
 Is the spacing and typography good?
 Is there a good visual hierarchy (what catches the eye first, and then what, and then what, ...)?
 Is the page cohesive?
     <li>Clarity & Communication: Can we tell what the page is trying to say?
 Are the ideas easy to grasp?
 Does the style fit the message?
     <li>Use of HTML/CSS Fundamentals: Does the structure make sense?
 Is it readable to make manual edits?
     <li>Creativity and Personal Expression: Is the design original or unique?
 Were there any risks taken that paid off?
 Is there a notable style?
 Is there a point of view expressed?